There will also be a third part. It will consist of me typing in caps and demanding Disney release the movie on Blu-ray in the U.S.

 It’s actually this detailed view of the world that separates Spirited Away’s animation from all others.
 Large scenes, like the introduction to the bath house, play out in animated films all the time, but the smaller scenes that are routinely present in Spirited Away do not.
 Take the Susuwatari (tiny, living dust balls who man the bath house’s furnace).
 While they play a role in the film, many of the scenes are almost completely irrelevant to the actual plot.
 Instead of attempting to move the story along as fast as possible Miyazaki pushes instead to establish a world by paying attention to (admittedly adorable) minutia.
 Most animated films veer away from extra movement in a scene as it means extra animation work, but Spirited Away not only puts extra animation into pivotal scenes, but also adds entire scenes that are not “needed.”
 In this way Spirited Away doesn’t just tell a story, it creates a world.

 The answer is obviously very, very invested.
-This isn’t a group of animators working who more perfectly capture human emotion on characters' faces than the team behind Spirited Away.
+There isn’t a group of animators working who more perfectly capture human emotion on characters' faces than the team behind Spirited Away.
 I’m not talking perfect reproduction here.
 That doesn’t capture emotion nearly as well as this film’s animation.
 No, it is in fact the ability to bend the rules that makes Spirited Away's characters seem so much more alive than some motion-captured bit of CGI.
 From the exaggerated expressions and wrinkles on Yubaba’s over sized head to Chihiro’s steadily maturing face, Spirited Away depicts more emotion in a single frame than you can get out of any other film.
 Watch Yubaba fly into a rage and how the attention to detail on her face’s wrinkles and eyes creates an image that you could understand no matter what language it was in.

 That metaphor is pretty obvious though as it’s part of the plot as well.
 What stood out for me upon my re-watching of the film this time around is how much it speaks to societies flaws, the burned economy and the constant pull between the past and the present.
 I’m sure these things have been noted before, but it’s incredible how much more appropriate they seem today after our current financial crisis.
 In 2001, Japan’s economy was already crumbling so many of the economic themes of the film relate back to that originally, but are now all the more appropriate post Great Recession.
 The bath house in general can easily be interpreted as the pre-recession economy as it explodes in wealth and luxury.
 No Face, a creature who usurps the identity and actions of those around it, sees the overwhelming consumption of the bath house (and to a lesser extent Chihiro’s parents) and duplicates it.
 In the process of his non-stop consumption he destroys the very house that is feeding him and yet no one thinks to stop him until it is too late.
 Sound like any pre-2008 country you know?

 On a side note, and this is obviously just by chance, it’s interesting that the magic dumpling that Chihiro uses to cure No Face is given to her by the cleaned up spirit of a polluted river.
 If we continue down the path of No Face being a broken and destructive economy then the solution to fixing the economy would be strides towards a more environmentally friendly infrastructure.
 As anyone who has followed President Obama’s attempts to repair the US economy knows, that is actually one of the major aspects of his plan.
-You read it here first: Obama’s economic recovery plan entirely based on Spirited Away.
+You read it here first: Obama’s economic recovery plan entirely based on Spirited Away

 This interpretation of the film puts Chihiro squarely in the role of the “next generation.”
 Much like a college student graduating into a depressed economy where they’ve been promised a job, she comes kicking and fearful into the bath house unsure of what or where she is supposed to go.
 However, she eventually recognizes the issues with the culture of the place she is in and realizes that personal sacrifice and growth are the only way to change what is happening around her.
 Her maturation as a person is what the film believes society needs to do to move beyond where we are.
 While the film has a clear and obvious fascination with (if not love for) Japanese past, it’s Chihiro, a modern child, who must act to move the world forward.